-(2) Member of corporate governance and compensation (3) Member of the corporate disclosure committee
+- (1) Member of audit committee - (2) Member of corporate governance and compensation committee - (3) Member of the corporate disclosure committee

-As at December 31, 2013, the directors and officers of Bri-Chem beneficially owned, as a group, directly or indirectly, common shares of the Company, representing 16.7% of the issued and outstanding common shares of the Company as at that date.
+As at December 31, 2014, the directors and officers of Bri-Chem beneficially owned, as a group, directly or indirectly, common shares of the Company, representing 14% of the issued and outstanding common shares of the Company as at that date.

-The Board of Directors has three standing committees and at March 31, 2014 comprised as follows:
+The Board of Directors has three standing committees and at March 31, 2015 comprised as follows:

-- a) Audit Committee is comprised of Eric Sauze, Brian Campbell and Albert Sharp; - b) Corporate Governance and Compensation Committee is comprised of Don Caron, Eric Sauze, and Albert Sharp; - c) Corporate Disclosure Committee is comprised of Don Caron, Eric Sauze and the Company's general counsel.
+- a) Audit Committee is comprised of Eric Sauze, Brian Campbell and Albert Sharp; - b) Corporate Governance and Compensation Committee is comprised of Don Caron, Eric Sauze, and Albert Sharp;

+Corporate Disclosure Committee is comprised of Don Caron, Eric Sauze and the Company's general counsel.